Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 | [Intel Xe SUper Sampling](https://github.com/GameTechDev/XeSSUnrealPlugin)  |  Intel XeSS enables an innovative framerate boosting technology supported by Intel Arc graphics cards and other GPU vendors.
 Using AI deep-learning to perform upscaling, XeSS offers higher framerates without degrading the image quality.  |

 ## Access the Menu
-The main menu is launched automatically.
+  - Main Menu: The main menu is launched automatically.
-Press "²" in-game to access the pause menu while in third person.
+  - Pause Menu: Press "²", "Escape" or "Start"/"Options" on a controller in-game to access the pause menu.
-"Tab" bring the old menu before I switch to CommonUI.
-"Num 0" bring a menu originally by Unreal Bench https://www.unreal-bench.com/unreal-engine but I modified the two menu and mixed them.

 ## Conditions:
   - You can use this freely in you project